badudum/RISC-cpu/README.md

   | 01     | subtraction      | val_A - val_b |
   | 10     | bitwise AND      | val_A & val_b |
   | 11     | bitwise negation |    ~val_B     |

+### Shifter
+  The shifter unit is similar to the ALU, but it only aims to shift certain bits of val_B